streamer45/ttyinject/README.md

 ./ttyinject /dev/tty1
 ```

-Then you can start typing.
-Look on the target terminal and see if it's working.
+Now you can start typing.
+Look at the target terminal and see if it's working.

 You can press twice the <kbd>ESC</kbd> key to exit the program.